Sustainable Forestry and African American Land Retention Network (SFLR)

 Sustainable forestry provides a way for African American landowners to maintain their deep and often ancestral ties with the land, while at the same time derive income from their holdings and keep it in the family for generations to come.

-The Sustainable Forestry and African American Land Retention Program (SFLR) improves forest management by connecting African American landowners to established networks of forestry support including federal and state government programs, businesses, and nonprofit conservation, legal, and community development organizations.
+The Sustainable Forestry and African American Land Retention Network (SFLR) improves forest management by connecting African American landowners to established networks of forestry support including federal and state government programs, businesses, and nonprofit conservation, legal, and community development organizations.

 The hubs of these networks are trusted community-based organizations with strong connections to minority families and institutions.
 These organizations sustain relationships of trust, assist and educate landowners, broker forestry services, and monitor landowner progress toward forest management.